txyon/MoNE_Portfolio/README.md

 G00 X750Y700  % move to starting location
 ```

-The image below shows preliminary testing once the frame was set up.
+The image below shows preliminary testing on the frame.

 <p align="center">
   <img src="ImagePlots/workingdesign.jpg" alt="Working Design" style="width:550px;" />
 </p>

 ## Star Field
-The star field for this concept is designed on previously captured ground truth data of the star Mu Velorum and its surroundings.
+The star field for this concept is based on previously captured ground truth data of the star Mu Velorum and its surroundings.
 The reconstructed starfield consists of fibre optic strands inserted into plywood to replicate the same star pattern.
 In order to add variance in sizes and illumination of the "stars" to better match the example, different-sized holes were drilled into the plywood board.
 These holes allowed multiple strands to be inserted, giving the impression of larger/brighter stars.
 During this step, it was necessary to replicate the ground truth as closely as possible to ensure the best chance of optimal optimisation.

 The hole configurations with corresponding stands are outlined in the table below: